jeanphilippeperaud/Phonon-Code/README.md

 # Compiling and runnning
 Executables are provided in this release.
 If it doesn't work you will have to compile the file "forward_MC.cpp".
 To compile, you will need to include a path to the boost library.
-Here is a URL: https://www.dropbox.com/sh/0vx58yglpijt3u2/AAD3fwT4B5Mfy6MeYoisXH2xa?dl=0 .
+Here is a URL for downloading the library: https://www.dropbox.com/sh/0vx58yglpijt3u2/AAD3fwT4B5Mfy6MeYoisXH2xa?dl=0 .
+Once compiled, you may run Example 1 by placing the executable in the Example 1 folder and running it from there.
+The calculation will produce two files (results_T.txt and results_H.txt) as outputs.

 # Input files